Noli me tangere casket

 The Noli me tangere casket (Noli me tangere: Latin for "Don't touch me") was a small silver-gilt casket made in 1356 for the Aachen Cathedral Treasury.
-It measured 15.2 cm in length, 3.7 cm in height and 4.8 cm in width.
+It measured in length, in height and in width.
 The casket was kept in the Marienschrein together with the key relics of the cathedral until the nineteenth century and the casket remained in the possession of the cathedral treasury until its destruction during the Second World War.